 Microsoft Edge has improved, and chances are that you’ll like Edge.
 The transition should be pretty smooth if you’ve never used the Edge browser before, so give it a try.

 The Chrome OS brings similar browser limitations.
 In order to offer users a smooth and fast experience, the best choice is to stick to Google Chrome, the default browser.
 Using other third-party tools to install various browsers on the Chrome OS may reduce your browsing speed.

-The company proudly confirmed that Windows 10 S will be able to boot up completely in 15 seconds.
-This is great news for class productivity, allowing teachers and students to quickly log in on their devices.
+The company proudly confirmed that Windows 10 S can boot up completely in 15 seconds.
+This is great news for class productivity, allowing teachers and students to log in on their devices quickly.

 The price tag

 Microsoft’s Surface Laptop can be yours for a price tag starting from $999.99.
 The good news is that hardware manufacturers will soon launch more Windows 10 S laptops, much cheaper than the Surface Laptop.
-However, we expect Windows 10 S laptops to cost on average more than Chromebooks.
+However, we expect Windows 10 S laptops to cost, on average, more than Chromebooks.
 As a quick reminder, the cheapest Chromebook costs only $149.99.